Completed model with log fed trolley

 Close up of belt drive for saw blade and saw raising mechanism

 This is an historic model from a Super Model Leaflet dating from 1928 - 1936.
 One of the original illustrations is shown on the right.
 I have always liked these old models and first built this model many years ago when my interest in Meccano was re-kindled.
 The model at that time of its introduction would have been in dark red and green I built mine in the early nineteen seventies colours of zinc and mid-blue.

-The model its self very straightforward to build with clear instructions and photographs.
+The model its self very straightforward to build with fairly clear instructions and photographs.
 I made several constructional changes including additional bracing to the drive unit for the saw, cosmetic changes included the addition of braced girders to the saw frame bracing.
-The biggest change was to use a modern non-Meccano 12 volt motor to give more power than the nearest I had had to that shown, an E20R.
+I use a modern non-Meccano 12 volt geared motor to give more power to the saw operation.

 The model specified the use of chain drive to the saw and feed drive.
 I just do not like Meccano chain so I substituted heavy duty Meccano rubber driving bands, this gives a nice smooth drive to a Meccano flywheel although I used a chain drive to raise and lower the saw blade.
 The prototype would not have used chain drive anyway but canvas belt drives.
 I fitted a hacksaw blade instead of the rack strips this was suggested in the leaflet, in the hope it would cut through wood but ended up using an expanded polystyrene (Styrofoam) block The feed carriage is driven by and endless sprocket chain and has a clutch to engage or disengage the drive.
 Trouble here is the carriage moves too fast to allow the blade to cut.
 By adding a crank the carriage can be progressed at a slower speed and very slowly cuts into the block but made a lot of mess.

 I have also built the SML 34 Vertical Log Saw details can be found by clicking on the link.